mmallicoat/dental-demographics/docs/Notes.rst

 Todo
 ----
-*   Visualizations in QGIS
 *   Writeup
-*   Check practice_stats.py for near-misses in address collision
-*   Add PUMA descriptions from shapefiles to combined_stats.csv

 Won't Do
 ````````
+*   Add PUMA descriptions from shapefiles to combined_stats.csv
 *   Estimate dentists per practice and add pop to dentist ratio
+*   Check practice_stats.py for near-misses in address collision

 Maybe
 `````